mpv-player/mpv/DOCS/man/options.rst

     (default: 3).
 If this is a number, then fallback will be triggered if N frames fail to decode in a row.
 1 is equivalent to ``yes``.

+    Setting this to a higher number might break the playback start fallback: if a fallback happens, parts of the file will be skipped, approximately by to the number of packets that could not be decoded.
+Values below an unspecified count will not have this problem, because mpv retains the packets.

 ``--vd-lavc-dr=<yes|no>``
     Enable direct rendering (default: yes).
 If this is set to ``yes``, the video will be decoded directly to GPU video memory (or staging buffers).